criblio/ClickHouse/docs/en/sql-reference/functions/json-functions.md

 than simply splitting the string by the delimiting character as it considers these delimiters also within quoted strings.

-The third function parameter is an optional [Boolean](../data-types/boolean.md) and allows switching of (on by default) the automatic detection of data types before producing the JSON output.
-If enabled, a string "42" would be stored as numeric in the JSON output.
+The third function parameter is an optional [String](../data-types/string.md) and allows the overriding of CSV format settings per function invocation instance instead of using the query-level settings.

 The standard [CSV format settings](../../interfaces/formats/CSV/CSV.md) apply to the CSV parsing of this function.